[Opinion] First overhaul the investment bank for a greener EU

 Also thanks to the joint pressure of civil society organisations, the EIB has taken small steps to respond to the impact of its projects on local communities, from slightly improving its transparency practices to get out of direct support to harmful coal and mining projects.

-But if the bank is to reflect the radical changes that are needed for transformation of the European economy and society towards a sustainable path, what is necessary is rather a genuine overhaul.
+But if the bank is to reflect the radical changes that are needed for the transformation of the European economy and society towards a sustainable path, what is necessary is rather a genuine overhaul.

 We condensed the key steps for such fundamental reform in a new manifesto addressed to the members of the future parliament, calling them to prioritise the scrutiny over the EIB in their future mandate.